patarapolw/jupyter-flashcards/README.md

 ## Excel file

-It must be an Excel file with a worksheet named `flashcards` and has a first row of ['id', 'front', 'back', 'keywords', 'tags'].
-After the first row, every row must have an id specified.
-Id must be a number.
+It must be an Excel file with a worksheet named `flashcards` and has a first row of ['front', 'back', 'keywords', 'tags'].

 ## Screenshots